dmc1985/ExerciseTimer/README.md

 - Routines are modifiable and deletable after they have been created
 - Possible to cycle through exercises, reset a particular exercise or the whole routine
 - Customizable countdown time to get prepared before the routine begins
+- The app remains visible and audible while the user is exercising without requiring any adjustment to the phone's settings

 ## :oncoming_automobile: Under the Hood